 8. Freelance online work

-A whole range of websites allow you to take on freelance projects that can be done from anywhere in the world, including copywriting, translation, transcription, blog writing, web design… Use your skills and knowledge to your advantage by signing up for a site such as Clickworker, Freelancer, Elance, Translators Cafe… The advantage is that you can pick and choose your projects to suit your schedule.
-The downside is that you are in competition from people around the world who will work for less money than you will.
+A whole range of websites allows you to take on freelance projects that can be done from anywhere in the world, including copywriting, translation, transcription, blog writing, web design… Use your skills and knowledge to your advantage by signing up for a site such as Clickworker, Freelancer, Elance, Translators Cafe… The advantage is that you can pick and choose your projects to suit your schedule.
+The downside is that you are in competition with people around the world who will work for less money than you will.